shawngraham/5706-source/content/docs/tasks/digital-basics.md

 ## Do I Have To Do These In Splendid Academic Isolation?

 No. No heroes here.
 Collaborate.
 Talk each other through things.
 Grab a cup of coffee, grab a beer.
 Find a nice picnic table out on the quad.
 Ask for help in discord.
 Show each other solutions to the problems you've encountered.

+## Log Your Work

+Please provide the link(s) to your repositories by entering the information on [this google form](https://forms.gle/KeCNnLpcuYVVFHgr5).